StevenBlack/intl/readme.md

 file.

-**Internationalization Gotcha:** AS nCodePage automatically converts accented characters in a text file created on another vfp platform.
-The numeric expression nCodePage specifies the code page of the vfp platform on which the text file was created.
+**Internationalization Gotcha:** AS nCodePage automatically converts accented characters in a text file created on another VFP platform.
+The numeric expression nCodePage specifies the code page of the VFP platform on which the text file was created.
 The file is saved in this code page unless you choose "Save As" from the File menu to save the file in a different code page.